nesnass/uia-ml/notes.md

 ** Important **
 Without using Cloud Run, it seems the VM instance will not receive the new image to its container, so create a new instance instead:
 `gcloud compute instances create-with-container uia-ml-p3-3 --container-image gcr.io/organic-nation-267514/uia-p3-ml:latest`
- - This also requires deploying a new app code to App Engine with an updated SIMILARITY_API in app.yaml
+ - This also requires deploying a new app code to App Engine with an updated SIMILARITY_API in app.yaml: `gcloud app deploy`

 ## Uploading Images